Cognigy/Documentation/docs/ai/empower/knowledge-ai/overview.md

 !!! note "Source Tags"
     - The maximum number of tags per knowledge source is 10.
-    - You can add or remove source tags from previously created resources.
+    - You can add or remove source tags from previously created sources.

 #### Chunk